turingschool-examples/challenges/form_route_helpers_rails.markdown

 You'll see the keys of `utf8`, `authenticity_token`, `commit`, `controller`, and `action`, but ignore them for now and just focus on the `article` key.

 * How are the params nested?
-How would you access *just* the article params?
+How would you access *just* the article data (title and description) from the `params` hash?
 * Go back to `app/views/articles/new.html.erb`.
 Comment out the first form and uncomment the second form.
 You'll need to manually take out or put in each `#` in the erb tags.
 * Repeat the steps above.
 How is `form_tag` different from `form_for`?
 What is different about the HTML that is generated?
 Are the params nested?
 What implications might this have for using the params to create a new article?
 * Do you prefer `form_for(@article)...` or `form_tag articles_path` for creating a new article?
 Why?